What age should kids stop napping?

-If they have been used to a 90 minute to 2 hour lunch nap and they’ve started waking a little earlier then follow their lead.
+If they have been used to longer napping, like a 90-minute to 2-hour lunch nap, and they’ve started waking a little earlier then follow their lead.
 If they’re still sleeping during the day but taking longer to fall asleep at night then try capping their lunch nap.
 Cut it back by 10 - 15 minutes every 3 - 4 days to see if you can find a better harmony between nap length and bedtime sleep.

 Swap a nap for quiet time

-On days where they stay awake and skip a nap, try replacing nap time with quiet time.
-Preferably keep this to their room in dim light.
+On days when they stay awake and skip naps, try replacing nap time with quiet time.
+Preferably keep this in their room in dim light.
 This offers them the chance to fall asleep if they need to.
 Read some books or play a quiet game.
 Try to avoid screen time.
 If they don’t sleep then this gives them the ability to rest and recuperate a little before going into the afternoon stretch.
 Plan quiet time for exactly the same time as they used to take their nap as their energy levels will still naturally dip at this point.

 Bring bedtime earlier

-On days where they haven’t napped, bring dinner and the start of the bedtime routine forward a little to ensure they don’t get overtired.
-It also helps to ensure they get enough nighttime sleep, we’re aiming for about 12 hours on no nap days.
+On days when they haven’t napped, bring dinner and the start of the bedtime routine forward a little to ensure they don’t get overtired.
+It also helps to ensure they get enough nighttime sleep, we’re aiming for about 12 hours on no-nap days.

 For those who love a schedule and the quiet time, we get when they nap this may be lost.
 Some days they’ll nap, others not and it may be a tough and bumpy ride for a little bit.
 Try to be flexible and go with the change, taking cues from your child and their energy levels on a day-to-day basis.